| Wayne Rooney Personal Information | Personal Information |

 Rooney remains the only player in the club’s history to score 250 goals.
 He is regarded as one of the greatest frontmen in English football history.

-Wayne Rooney – Manchester United Career Stats
+Wayne Rooney Manchester United Career Statistics

-| Category | Manchester United Statistics |
+| Wayne Rooney Manchester United Career | Statistics |

 | Appearances | 559 |